Siva-Subramaniam-DS/ICF-Tournament-Bot/README-Railway.md

-# Discord Bot Railway Deployment Guide
+# ICF Tournament Bot Railway Deployment Guide

-This guide will help you deploy your Discord bot to Railway.com using Docker.
+This guide will help you deploy the ICF Tournament Bot to Railway.com using Docker.

+**Last Updated:** September 7, 2025
+**Bot Version:** 3.0.0

 ## 📋 Prerequisites